SujaiHiremath/SujaiHiremath.github.io/pages/Idea Space.md

 *"The most important step a man can take.
 It’s not the first one, is it?
 It’s the next one, always the next one."

 *"A journey will have pain and failure.
 It is not only the steps forward that we must accept.
 It is the stumbles.
 The trials.
 The knowledge that we will fail.
 That we will hurt those around us.
 But if we stop, if we accept the person we are when we fall, the journey ends.
 That failure becomes our destination.
 To love the journey is to accept no such end.
 I have found, through painful experience, that the most important step a person can take is always the next one."

+### The Fall
+This book hit very close to home - I'd like to leave you with the start of a few thoughts I had about how I relate to the main character, John-Baptiste Clamence.

+I intend to tell the story of how I see myself as a kindred spirit to Jean-Baptiste Clamence, the main character of ‘The Fall’, one of, as Sartre puts it, “the most beautiful and the least understood” of Camus’s books.

+Baptiste was a lawyer in Paris who specialized in the defense of the poor and disenfranchised.
+He conceived of himself as living for others, for achieving much for virtue: in essence, he thought he sought and achieved the good.
+I feel as if I understand this deeply - I am trying, trying unimaginably hard to realize my potential, to reach higher, to become a god.
+Sometimes I feel as if I am succeeding, that I am indeed good.
+Sometimes I feel as if I am above the world, floating in the clouds of justice and serenity - sometimes it feels as if I am the only one who cares about doing what is truly right, what is truly moral, what is truly effective, and most importantly, what is truly justified.
+We are both mistaken.

+Late one night when crossing the Pont Royal, Baptiste comes across a woman dressed in black leaning over the edge of the bridge.
+He hesitates, thinking the sight strange, but he continues on his way.
+A few moments later he hears the distinct sound of a body hitting the water, and screaming afterward.
+Baptiste freezes, deducing immediately what had happened, but does not move, does not even turn.
+I understand intensely this feeling: to witness injustice, a tragedy, a travesty, an evil, a cry for help, and to respond with nothing.
+To say nothing, to do nothing, to so unmistakably fail to live up to your ideals, and expectations; to fail so shamefully, with no silver lining in sight, no copium within reach.
+“I wanted to run and yet didn't move an inch.
+I was trembling, I believe from cold and shock.
+I told myself that I had to be quick, and felt an irresistible weakness steal over.
+I have forgotten what I thought then.
+Too late, too far.. or something of the sort.
+I was still listening as I stood motionless.
+Then, slowly, in the rain, I went away.
+I told no one.”

 ## Friendships